Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 # Integrating GPU Matrix Multiplication
+In my last attempt, Matrix Multiplication using GPU was achieved.

-At this point, the inventory looks like the following
+So, at that point, the inventory looked like the following:
-1. A rudimentary Tensor Library
+1. A rudimentary Tensor Library written in Rust
 2. Gradient Descent implementation without any optimization
-3. A separate project which has a running GPU Matrix Multiplication program
+3. A separate project with code to run Matrix Multiplication on GPU
+4. All the wirings were done using Rust, the `cust` library and the external GPU kernel program

+In a nutshell, I was ready to put the GPU performance tweak into my library.

+**Copy, Paste...**

+## Rust Compiler's Full Blow
-As my CPU based program taking longer, I thought of changing the Matrix Multiplication routine to utilize GPU.
-The moment, I put the cust code in my program, it started giving me angry red eyes and screamed at me with multiple errors.
-The compiler correctly pointed out that `DeviceCopy` trait from cust library has not been implemented for my type.
+The moment, I put the `cust` code in my library, Rust compiler started screameing at me with multiple errors.
+The compiler correctly pointed out that `DeviceCopy` trait from `cust` library has not been implemented for my custom types.

 Ah, the classic trait bound error which I almost forgot after working in python and JS for last 14 months.
 Rust is so secure, it won't let me play with memory carelessly.
 Well, the `cust` library takes a step forward and makes this even harder for any types which refers to raw pointers. `Vec<u32>` and `Vec<T>` are obviously one of those and these are the backbone of my `Tensor`.